What you should know

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- If you take calcium supplements, you may be told not to take them the day of your DXA scan.
+- You may be told not to take calcium supplements the day of your DXA scan.

-- You will need to remove any metal that is near the body area being scanned.
+- Remove any metal that is near the body area being scanned.
 This includes jewelry, clothing with zippers, coins, body piercings, or an underwire bra.

 What will happen: